-Map Point Proposed Change Justification A Extend boundary to include Crosfield Hall Includes an area identified within the South of Romsey Town Centre Masterplan as being appropriate for future development for a future Supermarket В Reduce boundary north of Newton Lane car park Removes areas of predominantly residential development accessed from Newton Lane.
-C Reduce boundary to the east Removes residential uses in addition to removing service areas and public realm which are not necessary for inclusion within the town centre boundary D Reduce boundary along Love Lane Removes areas of predominantly residential development accessed from Love Lane.
+Map Point Proposed Change Justification A Extend boundary to include Crosfield Hall Includes an area identified within the South of Romsey Town Centre Masterplan as being appropriate for future development for a future Supermarket В Reduce boundary north of Newton Lane car park Removes areas of predominantly residential development accessed from Newton Lane. С Reduce boundary to the east Removes residential uses in addition to removing service areas and public realm which are not necessary for inclusion within the town centre boundary at and around The Hundred.
+The area removed has been increased since the Regulation 18 Stage 1 document to remove a small area of residential properties to be consistent with overall approach.
+D Reduce boundary along Love Lane Removes areas of predominantly residential development accessed from Love Lane.